 Other countries recognise your qualification and so you can work abroad.

-McTimoney College of Chiropractic offer postgraduate courses in Animal Manipulation and Chiropractic (Paediatrics) for those who wish to specialise in working with either animals or children.
+McTimoney College of Chiropractic offers postgraduate courses (SCQF Level 11) in Animal Manipulation and Chiropractic (Paediatrics) for those who wish to specialise in working with either animals or children.